PhD Research Project in Veterinary Epidemiology -- Mastitis in Dairy Cows.

 In year 3 of the 4 year study period, the successful applicant will work

-During this time, experience will be gained of commercial research and
+this time, experience will be gained of commercial research and development,

-development, knowledge transfer and marketing.
-Training will include
+knowledge transfer and marketing.
+Training will include interpersonal and

-would be advantageous, but applications are welcome from candidates from
+be advantageous, but applications are welcome from candidates from related

-related disciplines.
-A minimum 2.1 degree classification or equivalent
+disciplines.
+A minimum 2.1 degree classification or equivalent is required.

-the application process should be addressed to Helena Percival,
+application process should be addressed to Helena Percival, Postgraduate

 Dr Theodore Kypraios